ibm-cloud-docs/vmware-service/common/ha-dr.md

 Change management includes tasks such as upgrades, configuration changes, and deletion.

+Consider creating a manual backup before you upgrade to a new version of {{site.data.keyword.vmware-service_short}}.

 Grant users and processes the IAM roles and actions with the least privilege that is required for their work.
 For more information, see [How can I prevent accidental deletion of services?](/docs/resiliency?topic=resiliency-dr-faq#prevent-accidental-deletion).
 {: tip}

-Consider creating a manual backup before you upgrade to a new version of {{site.data.keyword.vmware-service_short}}.

 ## How {{site.data.keyword.IBM_notm}} supports disaster recovery planning
 {: #ibm-disaster-recovery}

 {{site.data.keyword.IBM_notm}} takes specific recovery actions for {{site.data.keyword.vmware-service_short}} if a disaster occurs.
+These actions and disaster response are practiced and validated yearly.

 ### How {{site.data.keyword.IBM_notm}} recovers from zone failures
 {: #ibm-zone-failure}